+Actually, it is difficult to be sure how much house prices have changed, as there are no official house price figures.
 However, realtors estimate that house prices declined by as much as 25% to 30% during the global economic crisis.
 The property rebounded strongly in 2012, and has continued to rise since then.

-Outside interest in Belize expanded rapidly from 2000 to 2007, partly due to the passage of the Retired Person Incentive Act (RPIA) in September 1999, and to the tourism boom.
+Outside buyer interest in Belize rose rapidly from 2000 to 2007, partly due to the passage of the Retired Person Incentive Act (RPIA) in September 1999, and to the tourism boom.
 Tourists flocked to Belize’s natural wonders - beautiful beaches and tropical forests, plus ancient Mayan temples.
 From 2003 to 2007, property prices in coastal and tourist areas rose by as much as 30% annually, while prices of inland properties rose by around 15% annually, according to local real estate agents.

 Most property transactions are done in cash, as Belize’s banks charge high interest rates.
+The Belizean dollar is tied to the US dollar at a fixed exchange rate of 1 USD = 2 Belizean dollar.

 Analysis of Belize Residential Property Market »